WilsonLeite/wilsonleite.github.io/reference/powershell/variable.md

 variables are loosely typed

-cast notation: Defines the variable type so values will always be converted to that (or fail)
+cast notation: Constrains the variable type so values will always be converted to that type (or fail):

 ``` PowerShell
 [int]$number = 8